Prep/pre-prep - grade 1

 Students work with the teacher, teacher-aide and parent helpers to achieve book work goals, games and mini lessons.
 The Big Cats teacher will often have a one-on-one and small group lesson during this time to help children move through the academic program.

 The learning at this stage is very concrete and hands-on with students counting with materials, feeling the sounds of vowels and consonants and exploring science through observation and hands-on experiments.

 Second session: Exploring

 As experiential lessons or projects to work on together, these sessions are about sharing ideas and knowledge, and learning how to work with others to achieve results.
 During these sessions the Big Cats may work with the Dolphins or Penguins, depending on their skill level.
-Sometimes this deep thinking will best be achieved by ensuring periods of undirected play or “processing time” to allow their young minds to think up new ideas, or relax their cognitive mind and explore their feelings.

 A balance is imperative; process is the key focus.
 We want Big Cats to explore and play with, and grow passion for learning.
-There is plenty of time for them to learn the “rules” of these different ways of learning.

 Third session: Reflecting